renatomario/ERD3/README.md

 * When activated from a Google™ results page (SERP), Discoverer intercepts the user search keywords and transparently replicates the search in a large hub of educational resources, producing a custom SERP with plenty of educational resources and related (LRMI) educational metadata.

-* When activated while examining an educational resource, Discoverer identifies additional similar resources: “***similar***” according to a strongly domain-oriented similarity metric defined in this project as the number of shared learning objectives (alignments to educational standards).
+* When activated while examining an educational resource, Discoverer identifies, with a Query By Examples approach, additional similar resources.
+Identified resources are “***similar***” according to a strongly domain-oriented similarity metric defined in this project as the number of shared alignments to educational standards (practically, at the moment,learning objectives).

 ---

-The system makes transparent use of (sometimes large numbers of) standards alignments without the need for users to be aware of them.
+The system makes transparent use of (sometimes large numbers of) standard alignments without the need for users to be aware of them.
 * This makes it possible, among other advantages, to reuse the considerable efforts in aligning resources to educational standards, high-quality crowdsourced curated data, in Countries where formal educational standards are not used.
-* Additionally, this strongly domain-oriented feature is equally important in Countries where educational standards are formally used: here educators should be naturally inclined to consider two resources to be more similar because they have similar learning objectives, rather than just because they happen to share some words.
+* However, this strongly domain-oriented feature is equally important in Countries where educational standards are formally used: here educators are naturally inclined to consider two resources similar, more because they have similar learning objectives, rather than just because they happen to share some words.

 ---

-Finally, as the system tends to produce a large amount of excessively similar resources, results are clustered in groups of comparable similarity, and just a few representatives for each cluster are presented to users:
+Finally, as the system tends to produce a large amount of excessively similar resources, results are clustered in expandable groups of comparable similarity, and just a few representatives for each cluster are presented to users:
-* This helps to provide users with a more comprehensive and representative picture of the whole (potentially large) result-set, or a compressed view.
+* This helps to provide users with a more comprehensive and representative picture of the whole (potentially large) result-set: a compressed view, or expandable overview, of the resources.
-* Additionally, this is another  strongly domain oriented feature that supports educators in finding resources for their specific educational needs.
-For example, while a high degree of similarity might be desirable between a resource used in the main classroom activity and a resource to be used in a remediation activity, a lower degree of similarity, that is a more limited overlap of learning objectives, would be preferable in case the resource was to be used for in-depth activities, to provide students with the opportunity to face new challenges.
+* Additionally, this is a strongly domain oriented feature that supports educators in their high-level tasks, that is finding resources for specific educational needs.
+For example, a high degree of similarity (in terms of learning objectives) is desirable between a resource used in the main classroom activity and a resource to be used in a remediation activity.
+Yet, a lower degree of similarity, that is a more limited overlap of learning objectives, would be preferable in case the resource was to be used for in-depth activities, in order to offer students the opportunity to face new challenges.

 ## Where Discoverer comes from
 Discoverer represents the evolution of previous prototypes, following their evaluation with experienced educators from different Countries, in the context of a rigorous Design Science Research methodology.

 * [Injector](https://github.com/renatomario/ERD/blob/master/README.md), an early prototype, identified educational resources within Google™ SERPs, where it injected custom-rich-snippets containing “transparent” expansion functionalities to (or suggestions for) “similar” resources, in addition to LRMI metadata.
-While that prototype was considered very useful as a proof of concept, it suffered from the limited number of educational resources that could be identified within Google™ SERPs (intrinsic metadata sparsity).
+While that prototype was considered very useful as a proof of concept, it suffered from the limited number of educational resources that could be identified within Google™ SERPs (intrinsic sparsity), and the limited resources that could be expanded (metadata sparsity).

 * [RepExp](https://github.com/renatomario/RepExp/blob/master/README.md) was a new prototype that solved the problem of sparsity previously identified, by transparently replicating a Google™ search in a large hub of educational resources, and offering again educational metadata and expansion functionalities to similar resources.
-However, educators were overwhelmed by the large amount of presented results, and concerned about the excessive similarity of the resources identified.
+Yet, in that case, educators were overwhelmed by the large amount of results, and concerned about the excessive similarity of the resources identified.

 ## Commented screenshots